-ENGL 091 Preparing for College Reading I

-ENGL 092 Preparing for College Reading II

-ENGL 095 Reading and Writing Seminar

-ENGL 098 Reading and Writing Studio

-ENGL 099 Introductory Writing

-MATH 001-003 Preparing for College Math I-III

-MATH 010 Fundamentals of Mathematics

-MATH 011 Introductory Algebra

-MATH 012 Intermediate Algebra

-MATH 060 Math Literacy

-MATH 061 Non-algebra Support

-MATH 065 Integrated Preparation for College Algebra

-3 1
+ENGL 091 ENGL 092 ENGL 095 ENGL 098 ENGL 099 MATH 001-003 MATH 010 MATH 011 MATH 011 MATH 012 MATH 060 MATH 061 Preparing for College Reading I Preparing for College Reading II Reading and Writing Seminar Reading and Writing Studio Introductory Writing Preparing for College Math I-III Fundamentals of Mathematics Introductory Algebra Intermediate Algebra Math Literacy Non-algebra Support MATH 061 MATH 065 Integrated Preparation for College Algebra

-KEY Keep an eye out for these symbols, which give important information about certain courses.
-These courses have no prerequisites or developmental courses re These courses are only offered in certain semesters.
+Keep an eye out for these symbols, which give important information KEY about certain courses.
+These courses have no prerequisites or developmental courses required.
+Q These courses are only offered in certain semesters.
+Students must earn a minimum grade in these courses to remain in the program.
 Eligible electives for this program are listed on the reverse.
 Watch for this symbol.

-Summer and/or Winter Session classes may be available for your program to help you finish on time.
+HELPFUL HINTS Summer and/or Winter Session classes may be available for your program to help you finish on time.
 See your advisor or visit the online course search for availability.
+Taking 15 credits/semester or 30 credits/year will help you stay on track to finish your degree in two years.